California shooting shows police ill-equipped to handle mentally ill

 His program also provides trained clinicians, who serve along with police in the county's Psychiatric Emergency Response Teams.
 A clinician did not accompany the officers who responded to calls by Olango's sister for help with her brother, El Cajon police said, although one of the two officers who did respond had received extensive mental health training.

 It was the other officer who shot Olango, after he pulled his hands out of his pockets and assumed what they said was shooter-like stance.
-No gun was found at the scene.
+No gun was found at the scene and police later said he had been holding a vape smoking device.

 Fearing that their mentally ill loved ones will be harmed, families are increasingly afraid to call emergency response lines for help, said Ron Thomas, whose schizophrenic son Kelly died after he was beaten by police in the Los Angeles suburb of Fullerton in 2011.